Top 10 Must-Visit Tourist Spots in Mindanao – Your Ultimate Travel Guide

 3. Davao’s fruit markets aren’t just for tasting; they offer a multi-sensory experience where the vibrant colors, scents, and tastes provide a true feast for the senses.

-Get a Glimpse of Royalty at the Royal Palace of the Sultanate of Sulu
+9. Get a Glimpse of Royalty at the Royal Palace of the Sultanate of Sulu

 the Royal Palace of the Sultanate of Sulu

-Photo courtesy of Eazy Traveler
+Photo Courtesy: Eazy Traveler

 Facts